-The best grocery delivery services bring fresh produce, meat dairy and pantry staples right to your front door.
-Forget navigating crowded aisles or waiting for space in the parking lot — now you can get your groceries online with just a few clicks.
+The best grocery delivery services bring fresh produce, meat, dairy and pantry staples right to your front door.
+Forget navigating crowded aisles or waiting for space in the parking lot — get your groceries online with just a few clicks.

-The best grocery delivery services have been essential for many people during the COVID-19 pandemic, especially for those in quarantine.
-And with social distancing still recommended in parts of the country, grocery delivery services continue to remain in high demand.
+The best grocery delivery services became particularly essential for many people at the start of the pandemic.
+But even now, grocery delivery services continue to remain in high demand.
+Different options are sprouting all the time, like Hungryroot and Dumpling.

 - The best meal kit delivery services for home cooking